Kometa-Team/Kometa/docs/home/guides/defaults.md

 Configs can be customized using the `template_variables` attribute when calling the file.
 These `template_variables` will be given to every template call in the file which allows them to affect how that file runs.

+This example changes the ratings overlay to work on episodes.

 ```yaml
 libraries:
   TV Shows: